-Our Board of Directors brings a diverse array of industry insights and business experience and perspectives to the Company.
+Our Board of Directors brings industry insights, strong business expertise and diverse perspectives to Sila.

-Jonathan Kuchin, Chairman of the Board Member of Audit Committee
+Jonathan Kuchin, Chairman of the Board\ Member of Audit Committee

-- Formerly Tax Partner at PWC Focused on public and private REITS, SEC reporting for public REITS and income tax accounting - Prior experience includes accounting for IPOs, public financings, mergers and acquisitions
+- Formerly Tax Partner at PWC Focused on public and private REITS.
+SEC reporting for public REITS and income tax accounting - · Prior experience includes accounting for IPOs, public financings, mergers and acquisitions